MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+19/04/2023: Updated of vvenc, vvdec, FFmpeg commits and others.
 03/04/2023: New FFmpeg master latest VVCEasy builds with updated vvenc, vvdec and added libvmaf & libjxl.
 Removed AC4 for compilation/decoder errors for new AC4 audio files.
 03/02/2023: Updated vvenc library on Windows FFmpeg VVCEasy build.
 02/02/2023: Updated vvenc library and others on Windows FFmpeg VVCEasy build.